logigearcorp/docs.testarchitect.com/content/user-guide/interface-definitions/control-properties/secondary-properties/anchor-pos-property/using-anchor-pos-with-dynamic-identifiers.md

     Be sure to save it.

 3. Now we're ready to write our test procedure.
-4. In TestArchitect, if you have not already created the newspaper test module from the previous example, go ahead and do so.
+4.  **Optional:** In TestArchitect, if you have not already created the newspaper test module from the previous example, go ahead and do so.

 5. In the test editor, create a new test case, and \(optionally\) give it a title, such as Use anchor pos with dynamic identifier to allow for looping thru headlines.